AnamariR/AnamariR/README.md

 👋 Hi, I’m Anamari Romih 👋

+I work as a UX/UI designer.
-I am interested in video games and design.
+I am interested in design and video games.
 Love to make pixel art and draw random things but most of it I love when something is aesthetically pleasing.

 Here is my CV: https://drive.google.com/file/d/1dfs6uDqARCUAe0nfyfrHfkmLR7_QAhM6/view?usp=sharing
 <!---